Marine Salvage Accident Attorneys

 When a ship runs aground or begins to sink, rescue crews are commissioned for the job.
-These rescue crews are trained in marine salvage, and will attempt to refloat, patch up, or tow away a wreckage.
+These rescue crews are trained in marine salvage and will attempt to refloat, patch up, or tow away wreckage.
 There are many reasons for marine salvage.
 If a ship is not removed from distress, it may begin to pollute the environment.
 Ships can carry fuel and other chemicals that can pollute the environment if not removed quickly.
 Distressed ships can also present a danger to other ships passing by.
-A ship may be removed simply for financial reasons, so that the ship’s operator can patch up their vessel and continue with operations.
+A ship may be removed simply for financial reasons so that the ship’s operator can patch up their vessel and continue with operations.

 The men and women who are employed for marine salvage are called “salvors” and they have an incredibly dangerous job to perform.
-Not only are they working with a dangerous shipwreck, they are working against the elements.
+Not only are they working with a dangerous shipwreck, but they are also working against the elements.
 According to the Occupational Safety and Health Administration (OSHA), salvors cannot work in certain weather conditions for safety purposes.
 For example, if the waves reach above a certain height, operations must cease.
 This can significantly stall a vessel removal, but it is necessary in order to ensure that the workers are kept safe.